 A little more trail up and down ledges and we came to a rock I decided to flex on… I wasn’t paying attention and Keith came over and said that’s a cool face… I looked over and I had almost flexed on a face someone has made from the rocks…

 I got a great picture of Keith.

 Over the hill and through some more trail we came to an area that looked pretty gnarly.
 I got out and scouted it and there was only one way down and it was going to test some of the Jeeps.
 But there was no turning back now.
 I found my line and I went down first…

 Everyone was kind of nervous about the steep rocky decline, Beth decided to sit on a rock and watch,

 but I assured everyone it was fine and I guided everyone down the decline without incident.
 The last to go down was Keith and I jumped on the side of his Jeep and rode back up to Jake, I had caught a couple rides on the rails with Keith already that day.
 It was going to be a confidence building day for the entire group that day.
 We were more than half way through the trail and we had been out for about 8 hrs already.
 But we knew going into today it was going to be a test for the Jeepers and Jeeps.
 After that very difficult obstacle we came around and up to the top of Gold Bar Rim and found another area to take pictures with the Jeeps next to the cliff down straight about 1200ft, So we took some fun pictures and kept going.
 Playing follow the leader for a day was a lot of fun.

 So when we finally got to Golden Crack, which I had been waiting for all day.
-One by one after I went over the crack
+One by one we all went over the crack,

 After the crack we had to make it up a set of very changing ledges and a lot of coaching was involved, a lot of smoke from the wheels of Rob and Keith and Fuzzy got very flexy and three wheeled it.